-• 41 hospitals so far in 3 areas- Cornwall, Dorset, Cumbria, 12 currently accredited with Quality Hallmark Award September 2014 (partner Community Hospitals Association).
+• 41 hospitals so far in 3 areas- Cornwall, Dorset, Cumbria, 12 currently accredited with Quality Hallmark Award September 2014 (partner Community Hospitals Association), and another 6 to go for Accreditation and Quality Hallmark Award in September 2015.

 Domiciliary care

 • Train the trainers cascade programme.
 Via VLZ.
 Currently 42 agencies in training with over 650 care workers achieving certificates so far and another 1100 care workers to be trained.
 Radical organisational changes demonstrated plus improved confidence of staff and better collaboration with primary care.